 The Man From Earth is an independent, no-budget science fiction film released in 2007 about a university professor named John who reveals to his friends at a going-away party that he is really fourteen thousand years old.
 The film’s entire running time consists of a conversation between John and his academic friends, each of them asking questions and using their specialisations to try to shore up or debunk his story.
 It’s a very thought-provoking film and gets a lot of mileage out of its very unassuming setting and cast.
 If you haven’t seen it yet, go watch it now1 instead of reading this, which is a review of its sequel.

-The other day, I discovered that a follow-up to The Man From Earth was released in 2017.
-Subtitled Holocene, this second film is about what happens when John discovers that he is starting to age.
-Which is the kind of story you have to go with when you bring the same actor back to reprise their role as an immortal, ageless caveman ten years later.
+A follow-up to The Man From Earth, subtitled Holocene, was released in 2017.
+This second film kicks off with John discovering that, after thousands of years of stasis, he has finally started to age.
+I guess you have to go with something like that when you bring the same actor back to reprise their role as an immortal, ageless caveman ten years later.
 Maybe they should have hired Keanu Reeves.

 A sequel to a beloved film, especially one released many years later, is often a poisoned chalice.
 You go into it excited to see characters you like continue a story you enjoyed, but in the end – and this is especially true for stories that were sublimely complete in the first place – you feel as though what you’ve just witnessed somehow decreased the quality of the original.
 This isn’t the case for all sequels, but it certainly is for Holocene.